Skip to content

 • Management with specific drug names, doses, and monitoring parameters

-Every study note follows a structured format covering pathophysiology, classification (WHO 2022 where relevant), laboratory diagnosis, treatment (specific agents and thresholds), and exam focus.
-Cytogenetic and molecular data are presented in clinical context; linking the mutation to the treatment decision.
+202 sourced study notes across the RCPA Haematology curriculum, one for every covered learning objective.
+Each follows a structured format: pathophysiology, classification (WHO 2022 where relevant), laboratory diagnosis, treatment with specific agents and thresholds, and exam focus.
+Cytogenetic and molecular data sit in clinical context, linking the mutation to the treatment decision.

-• 129 topics covering the full RCPA Haematology curriculum; malignant, coagulation, red cell, transplantation, laboratory
+• 202 study notes across the full RCPA Haematology curriculum, one per covered LO: malignant, coagulation, red cell, transplantation, laboratory

 • WHO 2022 classification criteria with numerical thresholds in every relevant note